Learn About Protecting Your Child’s Kidneys

 Many problems are now detected prenatally thanks to the routine use of sonograms.
 Any child who has abnormal kidneys prenatally should have a repeat study after birth, but generally not before 1-2 weeks of age.
 Newborns are typically dehydrated from the trauma of birth and the actual degree of the problem may be underestimated if evaluated too soon.

 Any child with visible blood in the diaper or in the urine should be evaluated with an ultrasound of the kidneys.
 This is an excellent screening test and based on the result, further testing may be necessary.
 Their pediatrician should evaluate any child with a high fever that persists for more than several days.
 If there are not any obvious sources for the fever, a urinary tract infection should be suspected.
 The method of urine collection is important so that an accurate diagnosis can be made.
 It is always preferred that the urine specimen be obtained using a catheter.
 If the urine is infected, further testing is indicated after treatment.

 Most kidney problems that are found in children are either repairable or treatable.
 However, problems that are developmental, should be discovered, evaluated, and addressed, sooner for a better the long-term outcome.
-If you suspect your child might be suffering from a kidney issue or want to learn more about protecting your child’s kidneys, call 888-503-1842 to schedule an appointment today.
+If you suspect your child might be suffering from a kidney issue or want to learn more about protecting your child’s kidneys, schedule an appointment online today.